CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 | learned_proficiencies       | (_optional_) Array of proficiency ids you gain when installing this CBM, and lose when uninstalling
 | installation_requirement    | (_optional_) Requirement id pointing to a requirement defining the tools and components necessary to install this CBM.
 | vitamin_absorb_mod          | (_optional_) Modifier to vitamin absorption, affects all vitamins. (default: `1.0`)
+| social_modifiers			  | (_optional_) Json object with optional members: persuade, lie, and intimidate which add or subtract that amount from those types of social checks
 ```C++
 {
     "id"           : "bio_batteries",